All Episodes

 Don't know if he has a job.

-But look, the Rosa Dolora bill would not affect him, it would affect his parents.
+But look, the Rosa DeLaura bill would not affect him.

 But he's already getting the diapers.

-That's it's just it's just a little uh just a little tie-in story.
+It's just a little tie-in story.

 Where are we going?

-I want to always try to start the second half hour on open line Friday on the phones.
+I want to always try to start the second half hour on Open Line Friday on the phones.

 Where are we?

-Where we um Harry in uh in Neptune City, New Jersey.
+Harry in Neptune City, New Jersey.

 Hi, Harry.